Menu Close

 Great Orme: Bronze Age Copper Mine in Wales

-4000 yeas ago, inhabitants in what is Northern Wales today realized the green stone found in the rocks here could be used in the production of Bronze – the new age metal taking the world by storm!
+Around 4000 yeas ago, people living in what is now Northern Wales discovered green stone found in the rocks here could be used for the production of Bronze.
+As a result, this new age metal began taking the world by storm!

 For nearly a thousand years, miners extracted the ore from the site.
-They did not have the technology to mine below the water table, so depth limitations and the emergence of iron as the next greatest metal led to the decline of the mine.
+Eventually, they reached the water table level but did not have the technology to remove the water efficiently to continue operations.
+As a result, this limitation and the emergence of iron as the next greatest metal led to the decline of the mine.

-But the mine was not completely forgotten.
+However, people never fully abandoned the site.
 During the industrial revolution of the 19th century, the invention of machines able to pump out water meant mining could resume during Victorian times.
-Eventually, the town became more of a seaside resort and the mine was covered with dirt excavated from other construction projects.
+Over time, developers transformed the town into a seaside resort and the mine was covered with dirt excavated from other construction projects.

 In 1987, land surveys began in preparation for a parking lot and the Victorian mine was used to survey the depths.
 Artefacts uncovered led to the realization that the mine was much older than previously thought and a gold mine, er, copper mine, for historians, geologists, archaeologists and more burst onto the forefront of research.